Lake Mungo (film): Plot

-Ray admits that Alice had met with him several months before her death to tell him that she was experiencing recurring dreams about drowning, being dead, and her mother being unable to see or help her, which she also noted in a private journal.
-Alice's boyfriend, Jason Whittle, gives her family mobile phone footage of a school trip to Lake Mungo, during which she lost her phone.
-The footage shows Alice burying something at the base of a tree.
-The Palmers travel to Lake Mungo, find the tree and dig up Alice's phone.
-Footage on the phone shows Alice walking along the shore and encountering a corpse-like version of herself with a bloated and disfigured face, appearing exactly as her body would when later found in the lake at Ararat.
+Ray later reveals that Alice visited him months before her death, reporting recurring dreams about drowning, death, and her mother being unable to see or help her, fears also recorded in her journal.
+Alice's boyfriend, Jason Whittle, provides mobile phone footage from a school trip to Lake Mungo, during which Alice is seen burying something beneath a tree.
+The Palmers travel to the site and recover her phone; its footage shows Alice walking along the shoreline at night and encountering a bloated, disfigured version of herself – identical to the body recovered at the dam – floating slowly towards her.